vishal-1344/lisa/README.md

 - **Lyapunov-driven learning**: structural updates are aligned with energy decrease and boundedness, not heuristic learning rates.
 - **Continuous-time operation**: conceptually no epochs/batches required; learning runs in parallel with behavior.
 - **(Optional) Self-governance**: Perceptual Gravity + Synthetic Dopamine provide bounded gain scheduling to avoid learning-on-noise while responding to genuine regime change.
+- **Flexible bias alteration**: strong latent structure is permitted, but its influence is continuously modulated by coherence, preventing permanent fixation while preserving adaptive meaning.

 ---